lucasols/runcheck/README.md

 # Runcheck

 A lib for js/typescript runtime type checks with autofix support.
 Runcheck has the goal of being very lightweight and fast ⚡.
-Because of that, it has only around [1.7kb Gzipped](https://bundlephobia.com/package/runcheck), has no dependencies and is tree-shakeable!
+Because of that, it has only around [2.9kb Gzipped](https://bundlephobia.com/package/runcheck) (at v0.30), has no dependencies and is tree-shakeable!

 Benchmarks: